jessicalumian/jessicalumian.github.io/_projects/cfde.md

     A screenshot of the CFDE portal shows data overviews at a glance and buttons to start a search.
 </div>

-My role for the CFDE portal is to provide input on development, test new features, and faciliate the data submission process.
+My role for the CFDE portal is to provide input on development, test new features, and facilitate the data submission process.
 This work involves communicating across many different disciplines and using creative problem solving skills.

 In addition to portal contributions, I organized two online hackathons with over 80 participants each and assisted